sdemos/glf/README.md

 [here](https://github.com/PixarAnimationStudios/OpenSubdiv/blob/master/cmake/FindGLFW.cmake)
 and the SOIL finder from [here](https://github.com/JoeyDeVries/LearnOpenGL/blob/master/cmake/modules/FindSOIL.cmake).
-I then copied those files to `/usr/share/cmake/Modules` so that cmake could find them without any help, and everything worked.

 Actually, SOIL isn't even in the default gentoo repos.
 I stole an ebuild from someone elses overlay that I found who packaged it and I threw it into [my